linked-db/linked-ql/README.md

 const savepoint = await client.database('public').savepoint();
 ```

-Either way, you get a nifty rollback button, should you want to:
+Either way, you get a nifty rollback button should you want to rollback:

 ```js
 // Rollback all associated changes (Gets the users table dropped) await savepoint.rollback();
 ```

-all the way back to a point in time, should you want to:
+and you can roll all the way back to a point in time, should you want to:

 ```js
 // Rollback to public@3